LOKAI77/xploitmanager/README.md

 Important Notes:
 --------------------------------------------------------------------------------

-- You will get the best results on fresh enviroment
+- Xploit performs the best in fresh and clean enviroments, you'll have higher chance of getting an error if you already have lots of other tools installed
 - Made for Debian 12.
 (I dont guarantee sucessfull execution on other distributions)
 - I dont take responsibility for misuse of tools provided for installation
 ```